JiajunTang2002/JiajunTang2002.GitHub.io/README.md

 - I'm Jiajun Tang, a third-year undergraduate student in Applied Physics, school of EECS, Peking University, advised by Prof. Weixin Gai.
 My research interest includes integrated circuit design in analog/RF, VLSI cad, etc.

 ### Research Experiences
-- Design of a Bandgap voltage and Bias current reference in a high-speed wireline transceiver, fabricated in TSMC 12nm FinFET process
+- Design of a Bandgap voltage and Bias current reference in a high-speed wireline transceiver, fabricated in TSMC 12nm FinFET process.